 - Some risks/pressure points remain—services mix temporarily reduced overall gross margin despite services margin improvement, data center expansion depends on pre‑leasing and backlog conversion, FX and quarter-to-quarter data management variability can affect near-term comps, and the Treasury contract is conservative in 2026 ($45M) with the expected larger ramp not certain until future years.

-Iron Mountain Stock Performance
+Iron Mountain Price Performance

-In other Iron Mountain news, EVP Mark Kidd sold 6,000 shares of the stock in a transaction dated Friday, January 2nd.
-The stock was sold at an average price of $83.10, for a total value of $498,600.00.
-Following the completion of the sale, the executive vice president directly owned 55,081 shares in the company, valued at approximately $4,577,231.10.
-This trade represents a 9.82% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO William L. Meaney sold 69,125 shares of the business’s stock in a transaction dated Monday, December 1st.
-The stock was sold at an average price of $83.34, for a total value of $5,760,877.50.
-The SEC filing for this sale provides additional information.
-Insiders sold a total of 119,607 shares of company stock worth $9,970,025 over the last quarter.
-Company insiders own 1.90% of the company’s stock.
+In other Iron Mountain news, EVP Mark Kidd sold 6,000 shares of the company’s stock in a transaction that occurred on Friday, January 2nd.
+The shares were sold at an average price of $83.10, for a total value of $498,600.00.
+Following the completion of the transaction, the executive vice president directly owned 55,081 shares in the company, valued at approximately $4,577,231.10.
+This represents a 9.82% decrease in their position.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CEO William L. Meaney sold 38,482 shares of Iron Mountain stock in a transaction on Friday, January 2nd.
+The stock was sold at an average price of $83.17, for a total transaction of $3,200,547.94.
+Additional details regarding this sale are available in the official SEC disclosure.
+Over the last quarter, insiders have sold 119,607 shares of company stock worth $9,970,025.
+1.90% of the stock is owned by corporate insiders.

-View Our Latest Analysis on Iron Mountain
+Check Out Our Latest Analysis on Iron Mountain

-About Iron Mountain
+Iron Mountain Company Profile

 Iron Mountain Incorporated is a global information management company that helps organizations protect, store, and manage their physical and digital information.
 The firm provides a range of services including secure records storage, document imaging and digitization, secure shredding and destruction, and information governance solutions designed to support regulatory compliance and business continuity.
 Iron Mountain also offers specialized secure storage environments and logistics for sensitive assets such as art, medical records, and legal archives.